 300 g peanuts, roasted, skin removed and coarsely chopped

 3 tbsp white sesame seeds, toasted

 (1) Use unsaturated oil, such as corn or rice bran oil, that doesn't solidify when it's cold.
 (2) You'd need a non-reactive bowl or pot that can hold at least 3 litres for storing the pickle.
 (3) Don't let the turmeric or chilli stain your clothes!

 Grind or pound shallots, turmeric, ginger and chillies till fine.
-Mix thoroughly with chilli paste and 2 tbsp water.
+Mix thoroughly with chilli paste.
 In a non-reactive pan/wok, stir-fry spices in hot oil over medium heat till fragrant and colour darkens, about 10 minutes.
 Add vinegar, water, sugar and salt.
 Bring to a gentle boil.
 Simmer gently for 1 minute, covered.
 Turn off heat.
 Uncover and leave till cool.

 Bring ingredients for blanching to a rapid boil.
 Briefly blanch cauliflower, carrots and cabbage in batches.
 After blanching each batch, liquid should come back to a boil.
 Spread out vegetables to cool on large trays.